 Did you know there was once an underground boat store at Little Bispham, originally built as a subterranean car park?
-It’s now filled in, underneath the new promenade at Princes Way.
+Now lost to history, filled in under the new promenade at Princes Way.
 Did you go to the open day on 1 November 2014?
 (Please note, all photos in this article are copyright to Visit Fylde Coast)

 Where was the Underground Boat Store at Little Bispham?

 Do you remember a pair of curved walls which ran alongside the curve of the highway just after the tramway at Princes Prom?

 You’d have seen the walls between the tram stop where the public toilets are, to the right of the lookout spot (just seen at the left of the above photo).
-It seems to have been fenced off forever, as the access point for beachworks connected to the Anchorsholme sea defences and United Utilities works at Anchorsholme Park.
+This was also the beach access point for works on the Anchorsholme sea defences and United Utilities works at Anchorsholme Park.

 Between the walls was a single lane road, leading to a pair of solid doors.
 Without a key you could get no further… But with a key – beyond those doors was once a vast, cavernous space.

 History of the Underground Car Park at Little Bispham

-The underground car park was originally built in 1935, the underground car park once had space for 90 cars.
+Originally built in 1935, the underground car park once had space for 90 cars.

 Dave Hutchinson shared this photo (below) looking south along the promenade.
 You can see the two curved walls against the road leading to the entrance to the car park.